Obiaruku

-Obiaruku is an Ukwuani town in Delta State, Nigeria.It was founded by the people of Ezhiọkpọ and Ụmụebu origin in Delta State.
-Obiaruku is the headquarter of Ukwuani Local Government Area (LGA), Delta State, Nigeria.
-It is one of the major homeland of the Ukwuani, an Igboid language speaking(akashiada) people.
+Obiaruku is an Ukwuani town in Delta State, Nigeria.
+It was founded by the people of Ezhiọkpọ and Ụmụebu origin of Delta State.
+Obiaruku is the headquarters of Ukwuani Local Government Area of Delta State.
+It is one of the major homeland of the Ukwuani speaking (akashiada) people.
 The Ọkpala-Uku of Obiaruku is the oldest male in the town.
-Obiaruku is made of several communities and sub communities called Quarters which includes Ọkụzụ, Ụmụsume, Ogbeaka, Ogwezhi etc. Each community or Quarter has an Ọkpala-Uku who is the oldest male as the traditional head of the community.
-The Ọkpala-Uku has his cabinet made up of Chiefs (Ine-otu) including the One-otu-Uku (traditional prime minister), Ugo (Speaker), Ọnụeze etc. There’s a general assembly of traditional rulers with the oldest Ọkpala-Uku as the Ọkpala-Uku General.
+Obiaruku is made of several communities and sub communities called quarters which includes Ọkụzụ, Ụmụsume, Ogbeaka, Ogwezhi etc. Each community or quarter has an Ọkpala-Uku who is the oldest male as the traditional head of the community.
+The Ọkpala-Uku has his cabinet made up of Chiefs (Ine-otu) including the One-otu-Uku (traditional prime minister), Ugo (Speaker), Ọnụeze etc. There is a general assembly of traditional rulers with the oldest Ọkpala-Uku as the Ọkpala-Uku General.